ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Debug.md

     return buffer;
 }
 ```

-The debug_if function is similar to debug function except that it takes an additional argument
-as its first parameter.
-The message is printed out to STDIO only if the first paramater evaluates to "true".
+The `debug_if` function is similar to the `debug` function except that it takes an additional argument as its first parameter.
+The message prints to `STDIO` only if the first paramater evaluates to `true`.

 ```C
 void *operator new(std::size_t count) {